Most valuable player: History

 The first most valuable player award given in North American sports can be traced back to professional baseball in the early 1900s.
-A group of sportswriters met after the 1911 baseball season to determine the “most important and useful players to the club and to the league”.
+A group of sportswriters met after the 1911 baseball season to determine the "most important and useful players to the club and to the league".
 These athletes would receive The Chalmers Award, named for Hugh Chalmers, a car manufacturer seeking to increase sales of his Chalmers Model 30 automobiles.
 The first recipients were Ty Cobb, playing for the Detroit Tigers, and Frank Schulte of the Chicago Cubs.
-The award was discontinued in 1914, after it failed to result in higher car sales.
+The award was discontinued in 1955, after it failed to result in higher car sales.
 From 1922 to 1928 in the American League and from 1924 to 1929 in the National League, an MVP award was given to "the baseball player who is of the greatest all-around service to his club".
 Prior winners were not eligible to win the MVP award again during this time.
 The MVP award, as it is known today in Major League Baseball, was first established in 1931.

-Selection Process
+Selection process

 Generally, MVP awards are given at the conclusion of a multi-step process.
 In most professional sports leagues, the overall pool of players is initially narrowed down to a list of nominees, called finalists, forming a group from which the individual winner is decided based on regular season performance.
 This process is typically performing by way of a vote, wherein voters are usually either other players, members of the media and/or coaches.
 The specifics of this process varies across leagues.
 Some prominent examples of sports that conduct MVP awards are baseball, basketball, football, ice hockey, lacrosse, soccer, handball and rugby.

 Baseball

 In MLB, MVP voting takes place before the postseason, but the results are not announced until after the World Series.
 The BBWAA began by polling three writers in each league city in 1938, reducing that number to two per league city in 1961.
 The BBWAA does not offer a clear-cut definition of what "most valuable" means, instead leaving the judgment to the individual voters.
+The most recent recipients of the award is Shohei Ohtani of the Los Angeles Dodgers and Aaron Judge of the New York Yankees.

 Basketball

 In the NBA, the protocol for selecting the MVP has shifted throughout the year.
-Through the 1979-80 season, the basketball players themselves comprised the MVP voting bloc up.
+Through the 1979–80 season, the basketball players themselves comprised the MVP voting bloc up.
 Since the start of the 1980 NBA season, a panel of broadcasters and sportswriters are brought together to vote on the MVP award.
 Every person on the panel casts a vote for their first-place selection all the way to their fifth.
 A first-place vote nets a player 10 points while a second is worth seven, a third worth five, a fourth worth three, and a fifth worth one.
 At the end of the voting, the player with the most overall points wins the award.
+The most recent recipient of the award is Shai Gilgeous-Alexander of the Oklahoma City Thunder.